haub94/purrfectMail/README.md

 ## Project state
 🏗️ work in progress 🏗️ <br>
 It is currently possible to store some pictures in the catGallery folder.
 One of these is selected at random and sent.
-If the folder is empty, Minka is sent.
+If the folder is empty, Minka is sent. <br>
 **Next Steps**
 - buy camera for raspy
 - implement camera- and sensor usage to trigger the mailing